symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 Creating an escrow with aggregate bonded transaction
 ####################################################

-This guide will run you through NEM general concepts, and precisely :ref:`aggregate bonded transaction <aggregate-transaction>`, by creating an escrow.
+Learn about :ref:`aggregate bonded transactions <aggregate-transaction>`, by creating an escrow.

 **********
 Background